deganandapriyambada/degananda.com/series/RELEARNSWE01.md

 <h2>Re-Learn on Software Engineering As if I Were <u>Isekaied</u> (Start over)</h2>

-> First week would be on 1 September

-Ganbatte.
+Once article is published, the topics covered per week will be highlighted in hyperlink.

+# Topics

-## Week 1 - 1st September Learning Topic
+## Week 1 (1st September) - Design Phases

+First week will be cover design phases of the Mini Home Weather Station Platform.

+- 1 Sept | Ingestion Architecture from OT to IT/Cloud
+- 3 Sept | Entity Relationship Diagram (ERD) / Databases Design
+- 5 Sept | Application Architecture
+- 7 Sept | Network Architecture

+## Week 2 (8th September) - TBD

 ...
-To be updated on D-1 Before the weekly period started ...
+To be updated on 7 September 2025...